 If you don’t know the difference between Medicare vs Medicaid health plans, you’re not alone.
-The two names are so close to one another, yet they are completely different health plans.
+The two names are so close to one another, yet they’re completely different health plans.

 Difference Between Medicare vs Medicaid Coverage

 Nearly every American will eventually qualify for Medicare, but Medicaid is available only to low-income individuals and to children below the federal poverty levels.

-Medicare is administered by the federal government.
+Medicare is a federal program.
 The Medicare model is similar to the typical type of insurance that you may receive from your employer.

 - US citizens 65 years and older

 - Anyone collecting disability for 24 months regardless of age

-- Those diagnosed with end-stage renal failure or Lou Gehrig’s disease
+- Those with end-stage renal failure or Lou Gehrig’s disease